Kelcie Hedge

-Kelcie Lee Anne Hedge (born September 19, 1997) is an American professional soccer player who plays as a midfielder for National Women's Soccer League (NWSL) club Houston Dash.
+Kelcie Lee Anne Hedge (born September 19, 1997) is an American professional soccer player who plays as a midfielder.

 Club career

 OL Reign selected Hedge with the ninth overall pick in the 2020 NWSL College Draft, and she signed a three-year contract with the team on March 6, 2020.
 However, Hedge suffered an ACL injury on July 1 and subsequently missed the entire season.

 Hedge made her professional debut on July 18, 2021.

 She was traded to Houston Dash in December 2021.

+Her contract with the Dash was mutually terminated in June 2023.

 International career

 Hedge is a United States youth international and played at the 2016 FIFA U-20 Women's World Cup.